-Numerous filmmakers try to document historical events or persons either loosely constructed on the facts or in some form of documentary.
-These films can spark conversation and further exploration as teens view the films.
-Some examples include Michael Moore's Fahrenheit 9/11 (an exposé on George W. Bush), Thirteen Days (the Cuban Missile Crisis), Apollo 13 (a dramatic retelling of disaster), Schindler's List (concentration camps of WWII), Titanic, Seabiscuit (Depression era), The Patriot (Revolutionary War), The Aviator, Cinderella Man, and The Help (Mississippi and Civil Rights).
+Use historical films to spark conversation and further exploration as teens view the films.
+Some examples include Michael Moore's Fahrenheit 9/11 (an exposé on George W. Bush), Thirteen Days (the Cuban Missile Crisis), Apollo 13 (a dramatic retelling of disaster), Schindler's List (concentration camps of WWII), Titanic, Seabiscuit (Depression era), The Patriot (Revolutionary War), The Aviator, Cinderella Man, and The Help (Mississippi and Civil Rights) and The Book Thief (Holocaust).